 The premise of the Gabriela Hearst Autumn Winter 2020 collection was to devise further techniques to work with waste that would not compromise the quality or aesthetic values of the company.
 Antique remnants of Turkish rugs were pieced together for outerwear, existing pieces of cashmere outerwear from prior collections were deconstructed and re-assembled with blanket stitch, and recycled cashmere was reprinted and repurposed.
 This idea permeated both the collection and creative direction of the show.
 Recycled shredded paper bales from a recycling facility in Brooklyn were used as set design.
 The paper bales were kept in their original size and condition and then returned to the recycling company.

-Gabriela was nominated in 2017 for the CFDA Swarovski Award for Emerging Talent, 2018 nominee for the CFDA Womenswear Designer of the Year and 2020 nominee for the CFDA Accessories Designer of the Year.
+Gabriela was nominated in 2017 for the CFDA Swarovski Award for Emerging Talent.
+She was a nominee for the CFDA Womenswear Designer of the Year for 2018, 2020, 2021 and 2022, and a nominee for the CFDA Accessories Designer of the Year for 2020 and 2021.
+In 2020, she won the American Womenswear Designer of the Year Award at the CFDA Fashion Awards.
+Gabriela Hearst was a co-host of the 2022 CFDA Fashion Awards.

 On December 7 2020, she was named Creative Director at Chloe.